si-meone/DiskSpaceInformer/README.md

 1d - added tree to browse and you can interact with it to find space usage , switched to Nio2
      much faster but only supports java 7 and above .

+1e - added file vistor pattern that has responsibilty for how the folder sizes are calculated, removed progress monitor